-In order for your closing to go smoothly, you need to have obtained a home insurance policy, paid it in full for the first year, and have your agent provide a binder to your mortgage company with all of the proper requirements fulfilled in time for closing.
+In order for closing to go smoothly, you need to have a homeowners insurance policy.
+It must be paid in full directly to your agent before closing.
+From there, your agent provides a binder (proof) to your mortgage company showing all of the requirements have been fulfilled in time.

 Can I obtain homeowners insurance online with a national carrier?

-Yes, but issues are more likely to arise.
-We’ve seen situations when clients have obtained insurance with a national carrier, only to have something wrong with the policy, and the closing held up as a result.
-By the time they come to us, they are frustrated and confused.
+Yes, proceed with caution – issues can arise.
+We’ve seen situations more than once when clients have obtained insurance with a national online company, only to have something wrong with the policy, and the closing held up as a result.
+By the time they come to us, closing has been pushed back, and money wasted.
+Not to mention, they are frustrated and confused.

-With a local, independent agent, we have multiple companies/carriers to quote your home with and more “authority.”
-Therefore, our prices can be more competitive, but more importantly, you are getting the advice you trust, and smooth sailing for the most important purchase of your life.
-Having the wrong coverage is like lighting money on fire–it won’t work for you when you need it.
+With a local, independent agency, they have multiple companies/carriers to quote your home with and more “authority,” meaning, you don’t go through as much red tape.
+Prices can be more competitive, especially with combined home & auto policies.
+More importantly, you are getting the advice you trust, and smooth sailing for the most important purchase of your life.
+Having the wrong coverage is like lighting money on fire – it won’t work for you when you need it.